-The Membership Card takes very little power; 3v to 5v DC at less than 1 milliamp, plus a milliamp or so for each LED that's lit.
+The Membership Card takes very little power; 3v to 5v DC at less than 1 milliamp, plus a milliamp or two for each LED that is lit.
 You can use a few 1.5v batteries, an old cellphone charger, or even a solar panel from a scrapped calculator for power.
-For example, a battery holder with three AA cells in another Altoids tin.
+For example, put a battery holder with three AA cells in another Altoids tin.
 Or, most cellphone chargers have a 5v DC output; read the label carefully, and if yours is, it can be used.

 Zener diode D11 on the Membership Card is an "idiot" diode.
-If you connect the power supply backwards, or if it's over 5.1 volts, or is AC instead of DC, then D11 will try to short it out and protect the rest of the parts on the board.
+If you connect the power supply backwards, or if it's over 5.1 volts, or is AC instead of DC, then D11 shorts it out to protect the rest of the board.
 At worst, D11 will get hot and fail shorted; but it's cheap and easy to replace.
+Or, you can apply power to pin 18 of D-connector J2.
+It has a diode in series (D12), so reversed supply voltage or AC won't hurt anything.